 Dozens if not hundreds of different proteins are degraded by a proteasome system in mycobacteria.
 While several key components of proteasomal degradation have been identified, we do not know how degradation is activated.
 Additionally, while most known proteasome substrates are post-translationally modified with a small protein called Pup (prokaryotic ubiquitin-like protein), it is not yet understood how these proteins are selected for "pupylation".
 We are using genetic and biochemical approaches to characterize the regulation of these processes in M. tuberculosis.

 Prior to our work, hormones called cytokinins were only known to stimulate transcriptional changes in plants.
 Our research revealed that M. tuberculosis produces and senses cytokinins for reasons we are working to understand.
 Importantly, other bacterial genera produce cytokinins for reasons that also remain to be determined.

 Arabidopsis thaliana grown by Marie Samanovic-Golden with

 M. tuberculosis, which is only naturally found in humans, encodes numerous proteins that counteract the potentially toxic effects of copper.
 These observations suggest the maintenance of copper homeostasis is critical during human infections.
 We are interested in understanding how copper kills M. tuberculosis and the pathways that modulate bacterial copper levels.

-In collaboration with Sarah Stanley and Russell Vance at UC Berkeley, and Eric Kool at Stanford University, we are testing the hypothesis that metabolic aldehydes can be used to control infections.
+In collaboration with Sarah Stanley and Russell Vance at UC Berkeley, Sarah Dunstan at University of Melbourne, and Eric Kool at Stanford University, we are testing the hypothesis that metabolic aldehydes can be used to control infections.

 Artwork by Kyle Gabler